MarcialRusso/NueraFrontEnd/README.md

 1. Run npm install on the root directory
 2. run npm start
 3. Nuera Web Api must be running
-4. Install Moesif Origins an CORS Changer on Chrome and ensure its 'On'
-5. When done turn Moesif Origins an CORS Changer 'off'

 # Notes